paguilar/br-pbuilder/README.md

 ## Performance

+A relevant characteristic of br-pbuilder is that it doesn't use a per-package directories mechanism using only the global *target* and *host* directories keeping the storage footprint exactly the same as with the traditional serial build.

 Buildroot uses *make* -jN (or the equivalent invocation for other build systems) for building in parallel each single package, but each one of them is built serially one after another.